7091lapS/Resume/README.md

 In 2008 I volunteered in a humanitarian, archeological and ethnolinguistic mission led by Prof. Antonio Panaino (University of Bologna) in the Yaghnob Valley, Tajikistan.

+I also volunteered to promote the candidacy of my home town, Ravenna, to European Capital of Culture for 2019.

 I have a love for art, music(the 90s american indie underground is my thing), geopolitics and nonfiction podcasts.
 I also enjoy surfing, snowboarding and table tennis.

 #**Personal Info**